mndillon/toki-pona-nanpa-linja-n/README.md

   - the brackets in these examples are just to depict the cartouche (and not written down):
   - 17 → (NWM) → wapen
   - 2,860 → (NTNPUI) → tun tasa tojunon
-  - 3.14159 → (NSOWAWNLJ) → win pokala wapowan pasan lunen
+  - 3.14159 → (NSOWAWNLJ) → win okala wapowan pasan lunen
   - the number 3 → (NS) → win
   - the third → nanpa (written outside of cartouche) (NS) → nanpa win